-The only research studies currently available relate to mouse data from 1994, a small trial in humans also in 1994 which was for women with recurrent miscarriage not implantation failure (the trial was too small to see a benefit), and a few recent trials that show that you can suppress the levels of Natural Killer (NK) cells by giving it to women with elevated NK cells (tested because of either recurrent miscarriage or recurrent implantation failure), and how long that effect lasts for.
-But they didn’t look at pregnancy rates as a consequence of treatment.
+A few trials have shown that you can suppress the levels of Natural Killer Cells (NKC) by giving it to women with elevated NK cells (tested because of either recurrent miscarriage or recurrent implantation failure), and how long that effect lasts for, however, they didn’t look at pregnancy rates because of treatment.

 Interpretation of the available information is as follows:

 Intralipid might be useful in women with elevated NK cells but we don’t know if this translates to improved pregnancy or live birth rates.
 It is important to test both peripheral (blood) NK cells and uterine NK cells as they can be different (ie just because the blood is normal doesn’t completely rule out the possibility that they are raised in the uterus).
 There are medications ie plaquenil (some use it for treatment of SLE) and prednisone that can be used to suppress NK cells.
 A suggested regime for someone with high NK cells is prednisone 10 mg until the trigger and 20 mgs until the outcome of the cycle is known along with clexane subcutaneous injections daily.

 Additionally, Intralipids could be considered as a course of treatment.

 Intralipid is a fluid containing fat (lipid), that was originally designed to provide intravenous nutrition for patients unable to eat.
 However, over the last decade, Intralipid has been increasingly used as an adjunct “add-on” therapy for women with immune mediated implantation failure or miscarriage.

 There are two reasons a doctor prescribes Intralipid therapy: